ned14/outcome/doc/src/content/experimental/worked-example/_index.md

 +++
-title = "Worked example"
+title = "Worked example: Custom domain" weight = 80
-weight = 90
 +++

 Here follows a worked example of use of Experimental Outcome.
 It presents